jwm212/spirals/README.md

     Open `controlDict` in paraview (using OpenFOAM reader) to visualise mesh.
 If the mesh seems to only mesh inside the model instead of outside, re-define `locationInMesh`.

 ## Orientation sensitivity study:
-varying orientation of *Stromatocystites* from 0 to 180$\deg$ in 45$\deg$ increments. orientations above 180 not needed because of the 2-1-2 symmetry of the organism and the symmetrical fluid flow.
+Varying orientation of *Stromatocystites* from 0 to 180$\deg$ in 45$\deg$ increments. orientations above 180 not needed because of the 2-1-2 symmetry of the organism and the symmetrical fluid flow.

+## Velocity sensitivity study:
+Varying current velocity from 0.05-0.5m/s to test sensitivity of flow.